Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

-We finally define the function $g:\B(\R^r,\H)\rightarrow \mathcal{B}(\H)_\R$ by
+We finally define the function $g:\B(\R^r,\H)\rightarrow L_2(\H)_\R$ by

-Then the image of $g$ in fact consists of Hilbert--Schmidt operators and they can be diagonalised in the Cameron--Martin space, as is shown next.
-This result also motives the definition of $g$, as it shows that $g(U)$ has the same eigenvalues as $R(\mathcal{C}_{\pos}\Vert(\mathcal{C}_{\pr}^{-1}+UU^*)^{-1})$.
-By \cref{eqn:posterior_preconditioned_Hessian}, it also shows that $g(U)$ is a nonnegative, self--adjoint update of rank-$r$ of the negative of the posterior-preconditioned Hessian.
+where $H$ is the Hessian given in \eqref{eqn:hessian}.
+That is, $g(U)$ is a nonnegative, self-adjoint, rank-$r$ update of the negative of the posterior-preconditioned Hessian.
+The image of $g$ in fact consists of Hilbert--Schmidt operators which can be diagonalised in the Cameron--Martin space, as is shown next.
+This result also motivates the definition of $g$, as it shows that $g(U)$ has the same eigenvalues as $R(\mathcal{C}_{\pos}\Vert(\mathcal{C}_{\pr}^{-1}+UU^*)^{-1})$.